-There are a number of housing options that are available to emerging adults who chose to participate in the extended foster care program.
+There are a number of housing options available to emerging adults who choose to participate in the extended foster care program.
 Click here for a comparison of various options.

 Extended Foster Care Placement Options

 Emerging adults who reach agreements with their current foster families to continue living with them will transition into one of two placement arrangements depending on the level of independent living skills demonstrated by the emerging adult: